DennisPing/Windows-10-Cpp-MinGW64/README.md

 target_link_libraries(${PROJECT_NAME} sfml-graphics sfml-window sfml-system)
 ```

-## 7. Copy/paste all the MinGW-64 .dll files into your `/bin` folder.
+## :seven: Copy/paste all the MinGW-64 .dll files into your `/bin` folder.
   - For some reason, `make` cannot automatically find the GCC compiler's .dll files.
   - So lets dump all the .dll files in this `/bin` folder.
   - My GCC .dll files were here: `C:\ProgramData\chocolatey\lib\mingw\tools\install\mingw64\bin`

-## 8. Build your Project
+## :eight: Build your Project

   - Go into your bin folder
   - Type `cmake ..`
   - Type `make`
-  - Pray that it works
+  - Pray that it works :pray:
   - Try running the `App.exe`